-X. Project Selection Criteria for Community Development Projects in the Annual Competition the amounts available.
+X. Project Selection Criteria for Community Development Projects in the Annual Competition

+A. The allocation of funds for community development projects in the annual competition will be on a competitive basis because the demand for funds far exceeds the amounts available.
 ECD will utilize an annual grant cycle for Community Livability, Water/Sewer and Housing Rehabilitation grants.
 Units of local government will submit applications to ECD by the aforementioned deadline using the CDBG application package made available to them.